 Payments that a registered firm or its registered representatives receive from issuers of securities or other registrants in relation to registerable services to a client must be reported under paragraph 14.17(1)(g).
-Examples of payments that would be included in this part of the report on charges and other compensation include some referral fees, success fees on the completion of a transaction or finder's fees.
+This disclosure requirement includes any form of payment to the firm or a representative of the firm linked to sales or other registerable services to the client receiving the report.
+Examples of payments that would be included in this part of the report on charges and other compensation include some referral fees, employee bonuses success fees on the completion of a transaction or finder's fees.
 This part of the report does not include trailing commissions, as they are specifically addressed in paragraph 14.17(1)(h).